 To write an outline for your reflection paper, you need to understand the structure of the paper.
-That’s because it helps organize the thoughts and ideas in a structured way so that no crucial point is missed.
+That’s because it helps organize thoughts and ideas in a structured way so that no crucial point is missed.

 A reflection paper has a very simple structure – introduction, main body, and conclusion.
 Each of these parts is used to arrange your ideas in a logical order that helps your reader understand your opinion.